Traditional Anglican Church: History

 In October 2007 the bishops of TAC formally expressed the desire to enter into full unity with the See of Rome without losing core Anglican distinctives.
 The full petition accepted the ministry of the Bishop of Rome and the Catechism of the Catholic Church.
 The Vatican's Congregation for the Doctrine of the Faith stated, on 5 July 2008, that it was giving serious consideration to the prospect of corporate union with groups of Anglicans and on 29 October 2009 the Congregation for the Doctrine of the Faith announced Pope Benedict XVI's intention to create a new type of ecclesiastical structure, called a personal ordinariate, for unspecified groups of Anglicans entering into full communion with the See of Rome.

 On 4 November 2009, Pope Benedict signed the apostolic constitution, Anglicanorum coetibus, which was released on 9 November 2009 and on 3 March 2010, in Orlando, Florida, the eight members of the house of bishops of the Anglican Church in America — the United States branch of the TAC — voted unanimously to formally ask the Holy See to be accepted as a personal ordinariate.

 On 17 March 2010, leaders of the Canadian branch of the TAC (the Anglican Catholic Church of Canada) decided to do the same.
 The TAC member churches in the United Kingdom and Australia also petitioned for the formation of respective ordinariates.

 On 1 March 2012, the TAC College of Bishops announced the acceptance, with immediate effect, of Archbishop Hepworth's resignation as primate and the appointment of Archbishop Samuel Prakash as acting primate.
 The college of bishops also made it known that the TAC would not be accepting the offer made to Anglicans by the Holy See.

 On October 14, 2016, the college of bishops elected Archbishop Shane B. Janzen as the third primate of the Traditional Anglican Communion.
 The new constitution of the Traditional Anglican Church, which reconstitutes the worldwide Traditional Anglican Communion into the global Traditional Anglican Church, was adopted and ratified in March 2020.

 On 16 February 2022, it was announced that the TAC has entered into an agreement of full sacramental communion (communio in sacris) with the Anglican Province of America.

+In 2025, the American branch of the TAC (the Anglican Church in America) House of Bishops unanimously voted to reunite with the Anglican Catholic Church and disaffiliate with Traditional Anglican Church.
+Both actions are still pending.
+In response, the TAC published a statement calling the move "disappointing" and that it was not the path the TAC wished to take.

 Provinces

-At present the Traditional Anglican Church consists of 10 Provinces and various Dioceses:
+At present the Traditional Anglican Church consists of 11 Provinces and Dioceses: